jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 Any related matters...

-Robin Reports:
+Robin Reports: Not in attendance

-Notes:
+Notes: Ensure there is localisation of the logos for each region (JHB, CPT, DBN).
+Review the Font, purchase if necessary.
+Please report back on the price & license to approve.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Current Attention Items